benc-uk/smilr/README.md

 - `POST /api/feedback` - Submit feedback

 #### Other.
 Admin & helper routes:
-- `GET /api/dbinit` - Reinit the database, delete and recreate Cosmos db & collection, then load seed data.
+- `POST /api/dbinit` - Reinit the database, delete and recreate Cosmos db & collection, then load seed data.
 Seed data is held in `seed-data.json` and can be modified as required.
+See notes below on security for this API
 - `GET /api/info` - Provide some information about the backend service, including hostname (good for debuging & checking loadbalancing)

 ### Swagger / OpenAPI
-There is a [Swagger definition file for the API](service-data-api/swagger.json) and Swagger UI is also available, **http://data-api-endpoint:4000/api-docs/**
+There is a [Swagger definition file for the API](service-data-api/swagger.json) and Swagger UI is also available, just use `/api-docs` as the URL, e.g.  **http://localhost:4000/api-docs/**

+### DB Init Security (/api/dbinit)
+This API method is special in that it requires a secret key/password to be supplied, and it must be called with a POST.
+The secret value must be supplied in a HTTP header called **X-SECRET**.
+The default secret is `secret123!` but can be set and changed with the environmental variable `DBINIT_SECRET`

+It is recommend to use a tool such a [Postman](https://www.getpostman.com/) to call this API, however CLI tools such as curl can also be used, e.g.
+`curl -X POST "http://localhost:4000/api/dbinit" -H "accept: application/json" -H "X-SECRET: 123secret!"`

 ### Data access
-All data is held in Cosmos DB, the data access layer is a plain ES6 class **DataAccess** in `data-access.js`.
+All data is held in Cosmos DB, the data access layer is a plain ES6 class **DataAccess** in [lib/data-access.js](service-data-api/lib/data-access.js).
 All Cosmos DB specific code and logic is encapsulated here

 ### Data API server - Config
 The server listens on port 4000 and requires two configuration variables to be set.
 These are taken from the OS environmental variables.
 A `.env` file [can also be used](https://www.npmjs.com/package/dotenv) if present.